glouppe/info8006-introduction-to-ai/python_tutorial/README.md

           L.reverse() -- reverse \*IN PLACE\*

 ```

 ```
 >>> lst = ['a', 'b', 'c']
 >>> lst.reverse()
->>> ['c', 'b', 'a']`
+>>> ['c', 'b', 'a']

 ```

-Note: Ignore functions with underscores “_” around the names; these are private helper methods.
-Press ‘q’ to back out of a help screen.
+Note: Ignore functions with underscores "_" around the names; these are private helper methods.
+Press 'q' to back out of a help screen.

 #### Tuples